RF-dragon/Ramox/README.en.md

 ### Functions not currently planned to implement

 - UI
-- Sending or receiving name cards, money transfer and maps
+- Sending or receiving name cards, money transfers, and maps
 - Moment

 ### Effect